interacsean/react-location-directory/README.md

 # Location directory

-This project is a tech demo for a location based directory.
-I hope to develop it into a usable boilerplate that can be easily set up.

 _This project is a work in progress_

+This project is a ReactJS exercise to create a front-end for a network of community support groups in order for those in need to be able to locate their nearest group.
+The intent is to create is as a white-label open source product so other groups can leverage this work.

 ### Please Note:
 * Search results are randomly generated (from DataSourceDummy) and will change each time, ocassionally returning no results to mimick there being no relevant results in the search vicinity.
 * The links from the nav menu do not have active pages and will 404.
+* Visual design is still in wireframe

 ## Techonolgies + Methodologies used: